Swallowing or voice changes

 - Take small sips of cold water.
 This can help with the urge to cough.

 - Try to relax when you speak, especially your shoulders, head and neck area.
+Try to relax your breathing, and breathe through your nose.

 - Avoid activities like shouting and singing until your voice returns to normal.
 These activities can strain your voice.
 If you enjoy singing, try humming or doing it quietly until your voice is stronger.